 ► Our meals are served buffet style.
 We are not a restaurant and therefore we do not take individual orders.

 We aim to be a smoke-free campus.
-However, there are two designated smoking areas, one on each side of the campus (in front of the West Room on the west campus and in the handicapped parking area on the east side of campus).
+However, there are two designated smoking areas, one on each side of the campus (in front of the West Room on the west campus and behind the main kitchen on the east side of campus).
 Please use the smoking bins provided and do not litter butts.

 ► We do not allow the use of candles inside or outside our buildings unless they are in a proper votive holder that can be purchased at the bookstore.

 ► Outdoor campfires are not allowed in fire season.
-If you want to have an outdoor fire in the rainy season, it much be arranged with the Events Manager in advance.
+If you want to have an outdoor fire in the rainy season, it must be arranged with your Events Coordinator in advance.
 We are governed by very strict laws due to the high fire danger and the remoteness of this area.

 ► Fireworks and firearms, under any circumstances, are not permitted.